Posted on: 2018-02-23

 What is the GDPR?

-The GDPR (General Data Protection Regulation) is a new comprehensive data protection law (in effect May 25, 2018) in the European Union that aims to make protection of personal data much stronger.
+(General Data Protection Regulation) is a new comprehensive data protection law (in effect May 25, 2018) in the European Union that aims to make protection of personal data much stronger.
 We are living in an era of rapid technological developments, expanding globalization, and more complex international flows of personal data, specially in the digital world.

 GDPR tries to update and replace the mixture of the current national data protection laws with a single set of rules, directly enforceable in each EU member state.